Hey guys, welcome to one more case review today I will be reviewing the Cooler Master H500M.

 The Cooler Master H500M was initially showcased at Computex this year which was still an in-development model at that time and after almost four months the case was finally released on May 22, 2018.
 However, I was able to purchase it on 2nd July.

-So without further adieu, let unbox our case.
+So without further adieu, let’s unbox our case.
 Nowadays cases are coming inside a bag and it is really helpful to unbox them easily.
-Inside the package, there is the case itself along with it a user manual, an accessories box which contains Cable Ties, Screws, 1x Molex fan connector, 1x RGB extender cable and lastly a piece of cloth which you can use to clean the case.
+Inside the package, there is the case itself along with it a user manual, an accessories box that contains Cable Ties, Screws, 1x Molex fan connector, 1x RGB extender cable, and lastly a piece of cloth which you can use to clean the case.

-Keeping other things aside let focus on the case first and after having a look at the case, only one thing comes to mind, it is really beautiful with a nice Iron-grey colour combination which spans the entire case except on both the side which are covered by tinted tempered glass panels.
-The case comes with four tempered glass which is present at both sides, top and front.
+Keeping other things aside let’s focus on the case first and after having a look at the case, only one thing comes to mind, it is really beautiful with a nice Iron-grey color combination that spans the entire case except on both sides which is covered by tinted tempered glass panels.
+The case comes with four tempered glass which are present at both sides, top and front.

-The IO consist of 4 USB 3.0 Ports along with a USB 3.1 type C port, Audio Ports, Power and Reset Button and an HDD activity LED.
+The IO consists of 4 USB 3.0 Ports along with a USB 3.1 type C port, Audio Ports, Power and Reset Button, and an HDD activity LED.
 The IO panel is however glossy in nature and is prone to various imprints and thus I decided not to remove the plastic from it now.
 Removing the front panel will give you access to the dual 200mm ARGB fans but there is no 5″ drive bay.
 You can also replace the mesh with the provided tempered glass panel.

 The case has tinted tempered glass on both sides and comes with a two-step mounting procedure to avoid accidents while removing them but in order to remove or install the panel, you will need a screwdriver or a tool or a coin which according to me could have been much simpler.

-Removing the top panel will give you the access to the Fan bracket which can hold rads of up to 360mm but mind the clearance for thickness which is 43cm.
-It can also house 3x 120mm fans or 2x 140mm/200mm fans which is indeed a good option and there is plenty of room to breath and push-pull can be done also but it will still have clearance issues and but the best way for push-pull setup will be in front.
+Removing the top panel will give you access to the Fan bracket which can hold rads of up to 360mm but mind the clearance for thickness which is 43cm.
+It can also house 3x 120mm fans or 2x 140mm/200mm fans which is indeed a good option and there is plenty of room to breathe push-pull can be done also but it will still have clearance issues the best way for push-pull setup will be in front.

-Removing the first PSU shroud cover gives you access to your storage unit which consists of 2 HDD drive bays and these bays can either house a 3.5″ HDD or a 2.5″ HDD each, and apart from the bays, there are total 6 slots present that can house a 2.5″ HDD’s.
+Removing the first PSU shroud cover gives you access to your storage unit which consists of 2 HDD drive bays these bays can either house a 3.5″ HDD or a 2.5″ HDD each, and apart from the bays, there are a total 6 slots present that can house a 2.5″ HDD’s.

 But in my case, I installed an MSI 970 motherboard and after that, I found that the slots for 2.5″ drives that are present on the PSU shroud cannot be used as the drive’s connectors are interfering with the motherboard connectors.
-Moreover, when I installed my radiator in push-pull at the front of the slot beside it became unusable and hence my only option left with me was to install my two 2.5″ drives at the back.
+Moreover, when I installed my radiator in push-pull at the front of the slot beside it became unusable, and hence my only option left was to install my two 2.5″ drives at the back.

-On the other side there are CPU covers and one plate which now swivels around to open and along with that another cover that is attached at the bottom beside the PSU shroud and it contains the LED controller which you can connect to your mobo for a full RGB setup or you can sacrifice your Reset button to convert it into the switch for changing the illumination.
+On the other side, there are CPU covers and one plate which now swivels around to open and along with that another cover that is attached at the bottom beside the PSU shroud and it contains the LED controller which you can connect to your mobo for a full RGB setup or you can sacrifice your Reset button to convert it into the switch for changing the illumination.

-Thus initially the radiator was fitted at Top which later was installed at front due to clearance issue in push-pull.
+Thus initially the radiator was fitted at the top, which later was installed at the front due to clearance issues in the push-pull.
 The case is capable of having up to an E-ATX board as I said earlier but in my opinion would be a bad idea as you will need to remove a panel present near the front to allow your cables to pass through it because the motherboard will cover the presence of rubber grommets and leaves you with no option to route those cables.

 I am using somewhat an old setup from my previous case which consists of an FX8350 processor and GTX MSI1060 Gaming Edition GPU.
-I will be installing all my set up from my old HAF 922 case.
-After completing all my installation, one thing that I would say that if you are thinking of buying this beautiful case make sure you have all the latest equipment especially the PSU as with my old Cooler Master Thunder 750, I did face a lot of difficulties in terms of placing my drives so that the SATA cables can easily reach them without any issue.
+I will be installing all my setup from my old HAF 922 case.
+After completing all my installation, one thing that I would say is that if you are thinking of buying this beautiful case make sure you have all the latest equipment especially the PSU as with my old Cooler Master Thunder 750, I did face a lot of difficulties in terms of placing my drives so that the SATA cables can easily reach them without any issue.

-Again if you went for Push-Pull set up at the front, then the SSD mounts present over that location also becomes useless.
-Thus I am left only with one option which is to use my 2.5″ drives at back and it is indeed a point to keep in mind.
+Again if you went for a Push-Pull setup at the front, then the SSD mounts present over that location also become useless.
+Thus I am left only with one option which is to use my 2.5″ drives at the back and it is indeed a point to keep in mind.